named-data/NDN-CCL-API/memory-content-cache.rst

         - `transport`
             The Transport with the connection which received the interest.
-This comes from the OnInterest callback.
+This comes from the onInterest callback.

 MemoryContentCache.unregisterAll Method
 ---------------------------------------